top of page

 A routine does not have to be a set of tasks or things you need to get done in a day, my routine is about discovering myself.
 I have learnt that watching too much tv or being sedentary for too long makes me anxious, tired and very very grouchy.
 I have learnt that if I set up my computer immediately while I'm making my morning cuppa I will not have time to put myself off the work I need to do.
 Gradually this learning creates its own routine.
 If you know what activities create what emotional and physical responses you can better plan your days (hopefully more anxiety-free days!)

 3. Create a plan based on you!
-Not on "advice from google search"
+Not on "advice from Google search"

 We all do it!
 I do it!
 If I'm feeling a particular way or want to achieve something I'll google search it and find out the advised course of action.
 Take exercise for instance...
 The majority of searches will tell me I should exercise first thing in the morning because doing so will: